 Repeat the process to make more gyoza dumplings until all of the filling is used.

 Heat canola oil in a large skillet over high heat.
 Place gyoza in the skillet and fry until the bottoms of gyoza become brown and crisp.
 Turn down the heat to low.

 Pour 1/4 cup of water in the skillet and cover.
 Steam the gyoza on low heat until the water is gone.

 Serve gyoza with dipping sauce on the side.

 For the dipping sauce, use either bottled Ponzu (citrus soy sauce), or make your own by mixing a 1:1 ratio of soy sauce to rice vinegar.

 For garnish, add karashi (Japanese hot mustard) to the citrus soy sauce if you would like.

-Alternatively use shichimi togarshi (Japanese 7-chili spice powder) to garnish the cintrus soy sauce.
+Alternatively, use shichimi togarashi (Japanese 7-chili spice powder) to garnish the citrus soy sauce.